brunopk/sc-rpi/README.md

 # Strip Controller Raspberry

 Receives commands from the [sc-master](https://github.com/brunopk/sc-master) using the [SCP protocol](/doc/SCP_Protocol.md), process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
-Built with Python 3 and tested Raspberry Pi 3.
+Runs on the Raspberry Pi 3 with Python 3.7 or 3.8 .

 ## Starting the server